All Episodes

 Now, in this particular case, there was a number of videos we've been highlighting.

-One was this woman that was surrounded by a mob with with Mexican flags in her face, and then literally at point blank reins throwing an egg at her head.
+One was this woman that was surrounded by a mob with Mexican flags in her face and then literally at point-blank range throwing an egg at her head.

-I mean, she showed incredible poise and and grace under fire.
+I mean, she showed incredible poise and grace under fire.

-Then, of course, we have the video of the kid in the yellow shirt that got cold cock from behind and his ear and the back of his head was bleeding.
+Then, of course, we have the video of the kid in the yellow shirt that got cold cocked from behind and his ear and the back of his head was bleeding.

 Then, of course, there's this young man who's in a red shirt, had a Donald Trump hat on.